 Re-peering is the procedure to re-establish a link between a pair of PDs or links among multiple PDs which peered previously.
 In the re-peering procedure, peering may be simplified.

 De-peering is the procedure to disconnect the link established by peering.

+A PD exchanges information such as device capability for setup a link, and determines link related parameters such as Link ID, QoS class, link range, or etc.

+Network protocol such as routing shall be operated only over connected links.

 Peering Procedure